-As a multidisciplinary artist, Fernandes examines issues of cultural displacement, migration, labor, and queer subjectivity through installation, video, sculpture, and dance.
+Brendan Fernandes is a multidisciplinary artist who examines issues of cultural displacement, migration, labor, and queer subjectivity through installation, video, sculpture, and dance.
 He is invested in confronting the complexities of transitional and transnational identities, with a particular interest in incorporating elements of cultural performance into contemporary art, arising from his unique cultural background as a Queer, Kenyan Indian Canadian.
 Fernandes’ projects address issues of race, queer culture, migration, protest, and other forms of collective movement.
 Always looking to create new spaces and new forms of agency, his projects take on hybrid forms: part Ballet, part queer dance party, part political protest... always rooted in collaboration and fostering solidarity.